anytizer/neattesting.py/README.md

 * It loads entire test suites.
 * Decision making methods must return a boolean (True or False) values.
 * These methods cannot accept parameters.
-* These methods must import their own libraries.
+* These methods must import their own libraries, themselves.
-* This is not the unit test mechanism.
+* This is NOT the unit test mechanism.

 ## Usage example 1